More in Learn

 When defining a webhook, you must specify a callback URL and HTTPS request method (supported types are GET, POST, PUT, PATCH, or DELETE).
 While your implementation is still in the testing stage, you can set up something like Webhook.site or ngrok to use as a test URL.

 You can optionally specify headers and a payload using a GraphQL query (mutations aren’t allowed in the payload).
 Note that header names will be converted and stored as lowercase (ex.
 Hello-Test will become hello-test).
-If you don’t specify a payload, the webhook endpoint will still contain a JSON payload containing all of the parameters available to such a query.
+If you don’t specify a payload, the webhook endpoint will still have a default JSON payload containing all of the parameters available to such a query.
+If you specify a custom payload and also want the contents of the default payload, you can set the preserveDefaultPayload flag to true.
 For improved performance, it’s recommended to fetch all the data that your webhook endpoint may need in one go.

 For each webhook, Crystallize stores the last 50 invocations sent to the callback URL.
 For each invocation, you’re able to get the HTTP status code, start and end times, payload, and response body.
 Webhook requests that fail are not retried.